-As of September 30, 2008, MCWR II owned 89 shopping centers, had total assets of \$2.5 billion and net income of \$5.2 million for the nine months ended.
-The Company's share of MCWR II's total assets was \$615.0 million.
-In June 2008, the Company earned additional acquisition fees of \$5.2 million (the "Contingent Acquisition Fees") deferred from the original acquisition date as the Company achieved the cumulative targeted income levels specified in the Amended and Restated Income Target Agreement between Regency and MCW dated March 22, 2006.
+As of September 30, 2008, MCWR II owned 85 shopping centers, had total assets of \$2.4 billion and net income of \$5.4 million for the nine months ended.
+During the nine months ended 2008, MCWR II sold a portfolio of seven shopping centers to an unrelated party for \$108.1 million and recognized a gain of \$8.9 million.
+The partnership agreement does not contain any DIK provisions that would require the Company to apply the Restricted Gain Method.
+During the nine months ended 2008 and 2007, the Company did not sell any properties to MCWR II.
+Since its inception in 2005, the Company has recognized gain of \$2.3 million on partial sales to MCWR II and deferred gain of approximately \$766,000.
+In June 2008, the Company earned additional acquisition fees of \$5.2 million (the "Contingent Acquisition Fees") deferred from the original acquisition date since the Company achieved the cumulative targeted income levels specified in the Amended and Restated Income Target Agreement between Regency and MCW dated March 22, 2006.
 The Contingent Acquisition Fees recognized were limited to that percentage of MCWR II, or 75.05%, of the joint venture not owned by the Company and amounted to \$3.9 million.
-During 2008, MCWR II sold the Mid-Atlantic Portfolio of seven shopping centers to an unrelated party for \$108.1 million and recognized a gain of \$8.9 million.